JetBrains/Qodana/topics/code-coverage.md

 You can overview locally-based code coverage reports directly in JetBrains IDEs.

-In your IDE, navigate to <menupath>Run | Show coverage data</menupath> and open the file containing the code coverage report.
+In your IDE, navigate to <menupath>Run | Show coverage data</menupath> and open the file containing a code coverage report.

 <img src="code-coverage-open-locally.png" dark-src="code-coverage-open-locally_dark.png" width="706" alt="The Choose Coverage Suite to Display dialog" border-effect="line"/>